-In addition to incisive writing, careful editing and solid news judgment, I bring valuable experience crafting editorial strategy, building and managing editorial teams while working alongside creatives, packaging stories across multiple platforms—and aligning communications messaging with organizational goals.
+In addition to incisive writing, careful editing and solid news judgment, I bring valuable experience crafting editorial strategy, building and managing editorial teams, packaging stories across multiple platforms, and aligning communications messaging with organizational goals.

-As both a journalist and communications specialist, I like reporting locally and nationally on issues of substance.
-In 2006-2008, I led an award-winning community newspaper on the West Side of Manhattan called Chelsea Now, breaking stories on education, illegal hotels, affordable housing (etc.) that fueled major reforms—winning two New York Press Association awards in the process.
+I like reporting locally and nationally on issues of substance.
+In 2006–2008 I led an award-winning community newspaper on the West Side of Manhattan called Chelsea Now, breaking stories on education, illegal hotels, affordable housing (etc.) that fueled major reforms—winning two New York Press Association awards in the process.
 I've also freelanced for a variety of outlets and have been known to let my hair down and write about music, food and culture as well.

-Prior to that, in the early aughts, I photo-documented the cleanup at Ground Zero as part of FEMA’s public affairs efforts after 9/11.
-And way back in the day, I co-founded and led PR efforts for V-Day Men, a companion organization of playwright Eve Ensler’s V-Day, to help end violence against women.
+Prior to that, in the early aughts, I photo-documented the cleanup at Ground Zero as part of FEMA’s public affairs team after 9/11.
+And way back in the day I co-founded and led PR efforts for V-Day Men, a companion organization of playwright Eve Ensler’s V-Day, to help end violence against women.
 (Ensler wrote and starred in the Obie Award–winning “The Vagina Monologues.”)

 Along the way I’ve been a freelance copy editor for more than 40 magazines, book publishers and websites, including Harper’s, Wired, Rolling Stone, Time Out New York, Saveur, Travel + Leisure, Smart Money, Talk Miramax Books and HarperCollins San Francisco, and was the last reader on books by Secretary of State Madeleine Albright and lawyer David Boies.

 I hold a B.A. in English from Syracuse University, an M.A. in American History from Rutgers University, and an M.S. in journalism from Columbia University.

 Now that we’ve met, please have a look around.
-And thanks for visiting.
+Thanks for visiting.